den59k/ar-orb/README.md

-# Реализация AR через JSFeat.
+# AR image tracking on Web Browser

-В алгоритме задействованы ORB-Descriptors и Lucas-Canade алгоритм из библиотеки JSFeat.
+Powered by JSFeat

+The algorithm uses ORB-Descriptors and the Lucas-Canade algorithm from the JSFeat library